underdogio/request/README.md

 If you specify a `proxy` option, then the request (and any subsequent redirects) will be sent via a connection to the proxy server.

-If your endpoint is an `https` url, and you are using a proxy, then request will send a `CONNECT` request to the proxy server *first*, and then use the supplied connection to connect to the endpoint.
+If you are using a proxy and you have set the `tunnel` option to `true`, then request will send a `CONNECT` request to the proxy server *first*, and then use the supplied connection to connect to the endpoint.